-Person directing and supervising the research: Pr Laurence FAIVRE Data controller: CHU DIJON BOURGOGNE necessary information on the various aspects of this research.
-Do not hesitate to ask any questions you may have.
+Person directing and supervising the research: Pr Laurence FAIVRE

+Data controller: CHU DIJON BOURGOGNE

-Dear Sir or Madam,
+Dear Sir or Madam.

-The purpose of this information notice is to provide you with transparent information about the data processing we would like to carry out the health data concerning the adult whom you represent as guardian.
-Before making a decision, it is important that you read these pages carefully, as they will provide you with the
+The purpose of this information notice is to provide you with transparent information about the data processing we would like to carry out the health data concerning the deceased person you represent as a parent, spouse, healthcare proxy, or family member.

+Before making a decision, it is important that you read these pages carefully, as they will provide you with the necessary information on the various aspects of this research.
+Do not hesitate to ask any questions you may have